Attend Events

 TCADP Book Group

 The TCADP Book Group meets every six to eight weeks on Zoom and reads a mix of fiction, non-fiction, and memoirs (see below for a list of everything we’ve read together).
-Our next selection is How to Read a Book by Monica Wood.
-We will discuss the book on Wednesday, December 11, 2024, at 7:00 PM CT.
-Ms. Hagerty will join us for part of the discussion!
+Our next selection is Bad Law: Ten Popular Laws That Are Ruining America by Elie Mystal.
+We will meet on Zoom to discuss this book on Wednesday, January 7, 2026, at 7:00 PM CT.
 Register here.
+(Note: If you have signed up for previous book group meetings, you do not need to register again.)

 Past Events